(© Shannon Stewart, 2016)

-Butler posits that while Beauvoir points to the female body as the situation for freedom, not limitation, and further critiques abstract masculine disembodiment (men are the only ones allowed to have “a body-transcendent personhood” (9), that ultimately she falls into Cartesian dualism reifying the power of mind over body.
-Briefly, Butler points out how feminism and philosophy have thoroughly discussed cultural associations of “mind with masculinity and body with femininity,” concluding that “Beauvoir fails to mark along the axis of gender the very mind-body distinction that is supposed to illuminate the persistence of gender asymmetry” (12).
+Butler posits that while Beauvoir points to the female body as the situation for freedom, not limitation, and further critiques abstract masculine disembodiment (men are the only ones allowed to have “a body-transcendent personhood” (9), she ultimately falls into Cartesian dualism reifying the power of mind over body.
+Butler points out how feminism and philosophy have thoroughly discussed cultural associations of “mind with masculinity and body with femininity,” concluding that “Beauvoir fails to mark along the axis of gender the very mind-body distinction that is supposed to illuminate the persistence of gender asymmetry” (12).

 Butler agrees with Beauvoir in her infamous statement that “one is not born but becomes a woman” and focuses on the aspect of becoming.
 The process of coming into being as a woman is a construction that “cannot be said to originate or end” (33).
-In perhaps her most concrete statement, Butler describes becoming thusly:

 “Gender is the repeated stylization of the body, a set of repeated acts within a highly rigid regulatory frame that congeal over time to produce the appearance of substance, of a natural sort of being”(33).